MichaelGrupp/evo/README.md

 ## Command Line Interface

-After installation with setup.py or from pip, the following executables can be called globally from your command-line:
+After installation with pip, the following executables can be called globally from your command-line:

 **Metrics:**